yakunliu-aimusic/ChladniSonify-Real-time-Visual-Acoustic-Mapping-Library-for-Chladni-New-Media-Art/README.md

 }
 ```

-Please replace or supplement this BibTeX entry with the formal paper citation once the final bibliographic information is available.

 ## License

 See `LICENSE` for the repository license.
-The Zenodo record states that the released dataset package is available under the Creative Commons Attribution 4.0 International license.
+The Zenodo record states that the archived dataset package is released under Creative Commons Attribution 4.0 International.

-## Academic Use and Contact

-This repository is intended for academic research, reproducibility, and non-commercial experimentation in Chladni-pattern recognition and visual-acoustic mapping.
-For questions, corrections, or citation updates, please open an issue or contact the project maintainer through the associated repository page once the public URL is added.